ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 This solution uses OVHcloud 1-click modules, a tool you can use to install a CMS quickly and easily.
 OVHcloud sets up your website, and provides you with your admin credentials.

 To ensure that the OVHcloud module's installation is successful, please ensure that its installation directory is empty (which should be the case if you have not connected to your storage space).
 To install a 1-click module, please log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
-Go to the `Hosting plans`{.action} section, then click on the Domain name from the Web Hosting plan that you have just ordered.
+Go to the `Hosting plans`{.action} section, then click on the domain name corresponding to the Web Hosting plan you have just ordered.
 In the `1-click modules`{.action} tab, click the `Add a module`{.action} button.

 ![Access to 1-click modules](images/access_to_the_1_click_modules_section.png){/thumbnail}